maryash/maryash.github.io/235/projects/project'0/project'0.md

     make clean    # Removes .o files (object files) and clears out old build artifacts make rebuild  # Cleans, then re-runs make

+<br>Please note that the starter code makefile relies on a rule for make clean that isn't there, you can fix this yourselves if you want by using the Makefile guide or online resources<br>

 <span style="color:teal">
 <b>[ENVIRONMENT NOTE]</b> If you have any issues installing or using <code>make</code> on your own machine (e.g., if you’re on Windows or macOS without Xcode command-line tools), we will provide you with a guide on how to SSH into the lab computers, where <code>make</code> is already installed.
 Please refer to the video on the course homepage and request help in the tutoring lab if necessary.
 There are also many resources online that will help you with this task, including on stackoverflow.